Hodge-Deligne polynomials of character varieties of abelian groups: Preliminaries on Character Varieties and on Mixed Hodge Structures

-Deligne, in \cite{De1,De2}, showed that this notion can be generalized to quasi-projective algebraic varieties $X$ over $\mathbb{C}$, possibly non-smooth and/or non-compact.
-Namely, the complex cohomology of any such variety is also endowed with a natural filtration, the \emph{Hodge filtration} $F$, of which \eqref{eq:hodge-filtration} is the simplest example.
-Moreover, there is a special second increasing filtration on the \emph{rational} cohomology:
+This notion can be generalized to quasi-projective algebraic varieties $X$ over $\mathbb{C}$, possibly non-smooth and/or non-compact.
+Namely, the complex cohomology of any such variety is also endowed with a natural filtration, the \emph{Hodge filtration} $F$, and moreover, there is a special second increasing filtration on the \emph{rational} cohomology:

-called the \emph{weight filtration} $W$, which is required to satisfy a compatibility condition with respect to the Hodge filtration: the latter induces a filtration on the weighted graded pieces of the former, that needs to be a pure Hodge structure.
-The vector space $H^{k}(X,\mathbb{Q})$, together with the filtrations $F$ and $W$, is the prototype of a \emph{mixed Hodge structure}.
+the \emph{weight filtration} $W$, satisfying a compatibility condition with respect to the Hodge filtration: the latter induces a filtration on the weighted graded pieces of the former, that needs to be a pure Hodge structure.
+The vector space $H^{k}(X,\mathbb{Q})$, together with the filtrations $F$ and $W$, is the prototype of a \emph{mixed Hodge structure} (MHS).
 We denote the \emph{graded pieces} of the associated decomposition by

 where $W_{\mathbb{C}}$ stands for the complexified weight filtration.
-Notice that since different filtrations can lead to isomorphic graded pieces, this does not provide complete information about the mixed Hodge structure.
-Nevertheless, for convenience, we may refer to the collection of these graded pieces as the mixed Hodge structure of $X$.
+Notice that, even though different filtrations may lead to isomorphic graded pieces, for convenience, we sometimes refer to the collection of these $H^{k,p,q}(X)$ as the MHS of $X$.
+For background and proofs we refer to \cite{PS} and the original articles by Deligne \cite{De1,De2}.

 The above constructions can be reproduced for the \emph{compactly supported }cohomology groups $H_{c}^{k}(X,\mathbb{C})$, yielding an analogous decomposition: